 So what do we think are the most overrated travel destinations?

 These are some great thoughts from our fellow travel writers.
 This got us thinking: what do we think are the most over-rated travel destinations?
 We’d agree with Jo Fitzsimons that the floating reed islands of Uros in LakeTiticaca, Peru are designed for tourists and would top our list.
 Laura would also agree with Adelina that Pisa,Italyis overrated.
 If it weren’t for a mistake of engineering, Pisa might be just another town in Italy.
+But, we love Amsterdam, if for no other reason than the delicious Dutch food.
 While many people rave about Vienna, Austria, we weren’t moved by it.
 It has the grandeur of other European capitals, but lacks the warmth and inviting ambiance (by contrast, we loved Salzburg).
-Finally, we’d include Alexandria, Egypt as an overrated destination.
-While the city has an impressive history, the Alexandria of today lacks any resemblance to that storied history.
+We also agree Murissa that Cozumel is a great destination in Mexico, but don’t overlook the eco-adventures along the Riviera Maya (such as Xcaret and Xel-Ha, Xplor, and Xenotes).

 What are your most overrated travel destinations?